ayeshakhalil0/flutter-template/README.md

 - Best practices for page navigation, API integration, and Firebase setup.
 - Sample components and templates to accelerate your workflow.

-Start building your app today with **FlutterFlow**—focus on innovation while we handle the groundwork!
+Start building your app today with **Flutter**—focus on innovation while we handle the groundwork!